 If you want to share a bed or sleeping space with your baby, you must have a separate bed for your baby that can be placed in your bed.

-There are a range of baby beds you can choose that allow your baby to share your bed while sleeping in their own space, such as a wahakura or pepi pod.
+There is a range of baby beds you can choose that allow your baby to share your bed while sleeping in their own space, such as a wahakura or pepi pod.
 Wahakura are hand-woven sleep spaces for pēpē made out of harakeke (flax) and using the tradition of rāranga (Māori weaving practices).

 Sands New Zealand Support for parents and families who have experienced the death of a baby at any stage during pregnancy, as a baby or infant.
 Bittersweet A support group of parents of a child who has died at any age for any reason.
 It is Australian-based but is open to bereaved New Zealand parents.